 The district will contact local news and radio stations to report the delayed start and will send notice to caregivers via SchoolMessenger.
-Notices will also be posted on the district website and to our social media feeds.
+Notices will also be posted on the district website and on our social media feeds.

 All bus routes will be delayed by exactly two hours (i.e., if your bus stop is normally at 8:37 a.m., it will be at 10:37 a.m. on delayed start days).